This post may contain affiliate links. See our affiliate disclosure for more.

 If you have access to an insured car, a driver’s license and a clean driving record, that’s pretty much all you need to start driving with Uber.

-A lot of people like driving for Uber because they really can work whenever they like.
+A lot of people like driving for this ridesharing company, Uber, because they really can set their own schedule.
 Although, there are certain times that are more profitable than other times.

 While it is easy to get started with Uber, studies have shown that more than half of all drivers in the United States earn less than $10 per hour after all driving expenses are taken into consideration.